 - Ventralex ST

 The ST coating uses polypropylene, a substance we know directly causes harm to patients.

-One of the first hernia mesh implants to be recalled, the Composix Kugel has been the subject of three recalls in 2005, 2006, and 2007.
+One of the first hernia mesh implants to be recalled, the Composix Kugel has been the subject of three recalls in 2005, 2006, and 2007, including a Class I recall – for devices that can cause serious harm.
 Made of a polypropylene base and a layer of ePTFE (polytetrafluoroethylene), the materials worked against each other.
-The mesh would shrink and a ring used on the mesh would break, causing serious harm.
+The mesh would buckle, and there may be shrinkage.
+Plus a memory coil ring – called a PET ring – used on the mesh would break, causing perforation and fistulas.

-The Proceed is a light-weight mesh that came onto the market in 2003.
+The Proceed is a lightweight mesh that came onto the market in 2003.
 It uses fabric over polypropylene so that the polypropylene does not come into contact with internal organs.
-The fabric is oxidized regenerated cellulose, and the problem with this fabric is it separates from the polypropylene, despite being adhered by polydioxanone (PDS).
-The primary risk is bowel complications and required mesh removal surgery.
+The fabric is oxidized regenerated cellulose, and the problem with this fabric is it separates from the polypropylene, despite being adhered to by polydioxanone (PDS).
+The primary risk is bowel complications and necessitated mesh removal surgery.

 The Physiomesh was taken off the market in 2016 even though its maker claims it did not recall the mesh.
 Numerous complications, however, have been linked to this mesh by thousands of people.
 It is believed the absorbable coating called Monocryl prevents the mesh from properly incorporating with the host tissues.

 Note that in 2018, the judge in the Ethicon multi-district litigation (discussed below in section 4) published Rules for Preserving Physiomesh.
 Patients must instruct their doctors to keep the mesh when it is removed during surgery and then ship it to Steelgate in Florida.
 Both the defense and prosecution can then evaluate the samples, and each side is entitled to be present when the other side is inspecting it.